ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 Here is an implementation of the algorithm.

     function topsortBFS(graph):
-        // Initialize the prerequisite counts
+        // Initialise the prerequisite counts
         counts = new Map() of vertices to prerequisite count for each v in graph.vertices():
             counts.put(v, 0)